Alcampopiano/OpenQuestion/docs/docs/widgets.md

 - _title_.
 The label displayed on this widget.
 For example, "What is your name?"

 - _placeholder_.
 Text that prompts the user.
-For example, "Type your name here?"
+For example, "Type your name here"

 - _mandatory flag_.
 If checked, this field must be filled out by the user before the survey can be submitted